 The Pupil Premium is allocated to schools based on the number of Children Looked After (CLA including those who have been looked after for 6 months or more) and for students who are eligible for free school meals (FSM; or who have been at any point in the last 6 years).
 This funding is in addition to whole school provision.
 Its sole purpose is to counter long-standing inequalities between those who are economically and socially disadvantaged, and those who enjoy a more prosperous home environment.
 It was introduced in 2011 and is based on school census figures.
 It also provides additional funding for students whose parents are currently serving in the armed forces (also called the Services Premium).

-At Stantonbury Campus, this funding is used to help and support students and ensure they make the sort of progress they need which at least matches an average figure for all students nationally in that year-group.
-We have a long-established tradition of providing an enormous degree of additional support for students at Stantonbury Campus, and within this frame-work, pupil premium students are targeted so that any gap in their attainment is rigorously addressed.
+At Stantonbury International School, this funding is used to help and support students and ensure they make the sort of progress they need which at least matches an average figure for all students nationally in that year-group.
+We have a long-established tradition of providing an enormous degree of additional support for students at Stantonbury School, and within this framework, pupil premium students are targeted so that any gap in their attainment is rigorously addressed.

 The Pupil Premium will be used to: